practicalli-johnny/jr0cket.github.io-hexo/source/git-workshop/creating-a-git-managed-project.md

-# <a id="top">Creating a Git version controlled project</a>
+title: Creating a Git version controlled project
+date: 2014-09-27 10:55:00
+---

+<img class="img-topic" src="images/git-local-workflow.png">

 Create a new folder / project by either creating the project structure yourself or using a build tool to create it for you.
 Here are some of the example build tools you could use:

-<img class="img-topic" src="images/git-local-workflow.png">

-    ## Node project
-    npm init

-    ## Node project via Grunt-init
-    grunt-init my-template

-    ## Project via Yoman generator
-    yo generator

-    ## Java project with Maven
-    mvn new my-project

-    ## Clojure project with Leiningen
-    lein new my-project

-    ## Scala project using Play framework
-    play new my-project

-## Creating the local Git repository

 Change into the new folder created for your project.
 Then create a new git repository using the git initialise command: